about

 IMG_2042.jpeg

-I feel called to teach yoga to others in order to guide them to the peace, mindfulness, and self-acceptance I have found through my own practice.
-I am especially interested in how asana and meditation practices allow people to care for themselves so that they can better care for each other and our world.
+Ash feels called to teach yoga to others in order to guide them to the peace, mindfulness, and self-acceptance she has found through her own practice.
+She is especially interested in how asana and meditation practices allow people to care for themselves so that they can better care for each other and our world.